Geraldene O'ReillyPO Box 2721456PAPAKURA 2244

 For any enquiries email Irish.

-The next meeting will be held on Sunday 28 August 2022 at the NZSG Family Research Centre, 159 Queens Road, Panmure, Auckland, from 1pm to 4pm.
+Our next meeting is to be held Sunday 28 May at the NZSG Family Research Centre, 159 Queens Road, Panmure, Auckland.

 New Zealand Irish Survey